navlearn/dnn-pytorch/README.md

 # dnn-pytorch
 ## About
-This repo will track progress of Coursera course deep-neural-networks-with-pytorch
+This repo will track progress of Coursera' course deep-neural-networks-with-pytorch

+## Pytorch